cbush/docdoctor/README.md

 The `getReadabilityText` command takes file paths as arguments, delimited by spaces.
 Pass in a snooty.toml with the flag `--snootyTomlPath`.

-This command parses traverses nodes in each file to convert the rst to plain text.
+This command parses nodes in each file to convert the rst to plain text.
 It outputs the plain text for each file as a new file in an `output` directory, using the same name and directory structure as the input path.